include-dcc/include-dbt-sandbox/docs/guides/connect-to-airflow.md

 ## Connecting to Airflow

 1. run the command `saml2aws login`.
-When using this tool, you will want to connect create a profile for the AWS account `373997854230`.
+When using this tool, you will want to create a profile for the AWS account `373997854230`.
 2. Navigate to the `ssm_forward_to_mwaa` directory within the `devops_utils`
 repository you cloned on to your machine during first time setup